SafeView™ Classic

 Why is the EtBr signal stronger in the pictures when I compare SafeView with EtBr? | |

-A reason for this is that most gel doc systems have been optimized for EtBr so that is why the EtBr signal may be stronger in the pictures.
+Most gel imaging systems have been optimized for EtBr so this is a likely reason why the EtBr signal may be stronger in the pictures.

 |